sbmlteam/liblx/docs/quickstart/get-started.rst

      cmake -DLIBLX_DEPENDENCY_DIR=C:\Users\mattg\repos\work\CompBioLibs\debug\debug_x64_dynamic\libSBML-Dependencies-1.0.0-b1-win64 -DCMAKE_BUILD_TYPE=Debug -DWITH_CHECK=TRUE -DCMAKE_BUILD_TYPE=Release -DWITH_STATIC_RUNTIME=OFF C:\Users\mattg\repos\work\CompBioLibs\liblx
      cmake --build .

+NB this is wrong as it has two different DCMAKE_BUILD_TYPE values

 where the commands were invoked from a new ``build/`` directory ``c:\Users\mattg\build`` and the ``LIBLX_DEPENDENCY_DIR`` is the absolute path to the unzipped (and renamed) SBML dependencies folder.